 “I understand,” Ms. Maria Edgeworth said.
-“But at this point, a better question may be, can you afford not to?”
+“But at this point, a better question may be can you afford not to?”

 Ms. Edgeworth was an excellent Natural Psychologist.
 She administered to my needs, throughout the years of our professional relationship, in a manner that suggested that she cared about me, as a person.
 She listened to everything I had to say, she offered me advice, and she was a patient steward of my life.
 I write this disclaimer, based on her reaction to my claim that Gordon did me more harm than good.
 Her claim that I needed to pursue the pharmacology of the Eastern Medicine was so, how should I say this, urgent.
-She even placed me on a time table for payment, which she never did before, and she basically placed me on a time table for taking these drugs, saying that I needed to do something to help me get past my traumatic episode.
+She even placed me on a timetable for payment, which she never did before, and she placed me on a timetable for taking these drugs, saying that I needed to do something to help me get past my traumatic episode.
 The idea of doing nothing prompted me to say that I would do some research on that which she prescribed.
-I didn’t even want to do that, but I was in pain, and I wanted that to end as quick as possible.
+I didn’t even want to do that, but I was in pain, and I wanted that to end as quickly as possible.

 I had that itemized list of medicines before me, off to the left of my laptop.
 I was ensconced in research on the medicinal properties of the drugs that Ms. Edgeworth had listed for me, and I had already checked three off.
-I calculated that I may not be able to make the payments on these drugs, according to Ms. Edgeworth’s timetable.
+I calculated that I might not be able to make the payments on these drugs, according to Ms. Edgeworth’s timetable.
 Therefore, I entered my company’s website and saw that overtime would be available to me at the click of a mouse.
 I had the amount of hours filled in the blank, and all of the boxes checked.
 All I had to do was click enter, and my next two weekends would be gone.
 I didn’t hit the button.
 I surfed.
 I discovered the miracle.

 It started with a simple, little link on a news site.
-The link to this story read, “NASA Changed all of the Astrological Signs, and I’m a Crab Now.”
-I wouldn’t say that I was awash with relief at the sight of the words on the page, but I did read the 1,000 word article in about a minute, and I reread it for the next five.
+The link to this story read, “NASA changed all of the Astrological Signs, and I’m a Crab Now.”
+I wouldn’t say that I was awash with relief at the sight of the words on the page, but I did read the 1,000-word article in about a minute, and I reread it for the next five.
 My emotions drifted between euphoria and confusion.
 It seemed odd that after 3,000 years of study that everything would just change.
 It seemed so arbitrary.
 It seemed like a spoof.

 “The sky has shifted because the Earth’s axis (North Pole) doesn’t point in quite the same direction that it once had.